Virgin coconut oil against covid-19? Is it really effective in treating or preventing the disease?

 VCO contains lauric acid, which is a medium-chain triglyceride that has anti-inflammatory, antibacterial, antifungal, and antiviral properties.

 According to the results of a study that was first proposed in January 2020 led by Dr. Fabian Dayrit of Ateneo de Manila and the National Academy of Science and Technology, several components found in VCO were shown to be safe and effective against viruses similar to SARS-CoV-2 or the COVID-19 virus.

-Because there is no vaccine for COVID available anywhere in the world, finding something as promising and readily-available as VCO is truly a godsend in these trying times.
+Because vaccine rollouts for COVID are slowly making their way around the world, finding something as promising and readily-available as VCO is truly a godsend in these trying times.

 The results of the study showed that there was a decrease in viral replication and viral load (the total amount of a virus in a person’s body) by 60 to 90% in the patients tested.

 Another incurable virus that has been studied using VCO is HIV, in which improved the white blood cell count as compared to the placebo group.

 There are three mechanisms that VCO seems to work against different viruses:

 Since the entire study has yet to be published and viewed by the public, the answer to the question, “How does VCO work against COVID-19?” is still a bit vague but the researchers suggest that the findings are promising.